sungwill/Datacamp-Chapter-5/chapter3.md

             eq_condition="equal",
             do_eval=True,
             undefined_msg="Check if pizzaList is defined.",
             incorrect_msg="This pizzaList is not what Angela wants...
-Double check whether you have used the appropriate list functions.")
+Double check whether you have appropirately used list functions.")

 success_msg("Congratulations!
 You have completed Chapter 5!")
 ```